- How to Remove the “The Operating System Cannot Be Booted Because of Important System Driver Errors” Notification

 Solution 4: Delete the Problematic Driver

-If you know the exact device driver causing the ‘The operating system cannot be booted because of important system driver errors’ issue, you can delete it.
-However, since your system can’t boot normally, you’ll have to complete the task in the Advanced Options environment.
+If you know the exact device driver causing the ‘The operating system cannot be booted because of significant system driver errors’ issue, you can delete it.
+However, since your system can’t boot normally, you must complete the task in the Advanced Options environment.

 - Turn on the PC.
-Just as Windows starts loading, hold down the power button until the PC shuts down.
+As Windows starts loading, hold the power button until the PC shuts down.

 - Repeat this process around three times until the recovery window shows up.